- •

-Ferries run from Antikythera to Kythira 0 times a week from June to September.
+Ferries run from Antikythera to Kythira 4 days a week, all year round.
 The first ferry of the day departs from Antikythera at 10:15, and the last at 13:05.
-The fastest ferry can reach Kythira in just 1h 45min, while on average the journey takes around 1h 53min.
-One-way tickets start at just €7.50 and can cost up to €7.50.
+The fastest ferry can reach Kythira in just 1h 35min, while on average the journey takes around 1h 58min.
+One-way tickets start at just €7.30 and can cost up to €7.50.
+From June to September, there are about 3 weekly crossings; from October to May, this drops to around 2.
 Book your ferry tickets to Kythira online with Ferryscanner for the most convenience and best price guarantee.

 Ferry companies from Antikythera to Kythira